BatterieNguyen/English/Animal/Protection_of_Animal.md

 Vocabulary | Meaning | Side Note
 ---------- | ------- | ---------
+divert     | (often passive) to make somebody/something change direction | be diverted (from something) (to/into/onto something) derive     | to come or develop from something | derive from sth/ be derived from something draw upon  | to use a supply of something that is available to you | draw on/upon something poverty    | | poverty line demise     | the end or failure of an institution, an idea, a company, etc. pollinate  | to put pollen into a flower or plant so that it produces seeds

 -----
 ## `4.
 Far too little has been done to prevent animals and plants from dying out, although people have noticed this problem for a long time.
 Why have people failed to improve this situation?
 What are your suggestions?`